MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
->If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.
+>If you have Microsoft 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Microsoft 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.

 2. Under **Secure store**, select **Open**.

-3. Select the arrow next to the new Target Application and then select **Set Credentials**.
+3. Select the arrow next to the new Target Application, and then select **Set Credentials**.

-4. In the **Set Credentials for Secure Store Target Applications (Group)** dialog box, enter the user name and password of the account.
+4. In the **Set Credentials for Secure Store Target Applications (Group)** dialog, enter the user name and password of the account.
 The account must have access to the target database.
 In the following illustration, the user name is **Windows User Name** and the password is **Windows Password**.

     > [!IMPORTANT]
     >  Keep a secure record of this information.
 After you set these credentials, an administrator cannot retrieve them.